awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [Kinesis Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/introduction.html)\.
+For more information, see the [Amazon Kinesis Data Streams Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/)\.
+If you use a customer managed AWS KMS CMK to encrypt data at rest in Kinesis Data Streams, the service must have permission to use the CMK on the caller's behalf\.
+For more information, see [Permissions to Use User\-Generated KMS Master Keys ](https://docs.aws.amazon.com/streams/latest/dev/permissions-user-key-KMS.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

 ------